-This is a compilation of the Retirement Villages Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
+This reprint is a compilation as at 3 February 2017 of the Retirement Villages Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.